 Mr. Kaminsky's studio ranges in age from 3-yr-old beginners to 60-something adults.
-His versatile studio encompasses students on the Autistic Spectrum, adults with beginning stages of dementia, and prize-winning phenoms.
-Mr. Kaminsky's students each year are well represented in the St. Louis Symphony Youth Orchestra and have won it's concerto competition three times!
-His students have placed in 119 local, regional, and international competitions since 2000. (see Student Honors).
-His students have placed Honorable Mention in the Walgreens National Competition, and won 3rd place (Division B) in the Enkor International Violin Competition.
-Mr. Kaminsky's students have won the State Competition and were the MFMC First Place winners in the Strings Division for the State of Missouri in 2019, 2018, 2017, 2015, 2014, 2011, 2010, 2009, 2008, and 2007.
-ASTA has recognized Mr. Kaminsky as the 2014 "Missouri Artist Teacher of the Year."
+His versatile studio encompasses students on the Autistic Spectrum, adults with beginning stages of dementia, and prize-winning students.
+Mr. Kaminsky each year is almost always one of the top 3 violin teachers as far as number of students that have won acceptance into the St. Louis Symphony Youth Orchestra under his instruction, and his students have have won the SLSYO Concerto Competition three times.
+Joseph Kaminsky's students have placed in 123 local, regional, and international competitions since 2000.
+Mr. Kaminsky's students won Honorable Mention in the 2016 Walgreens National Concerto Competition, won 3rd place in the 2018 ENKOR International Music Competition, and won 1st Place in the 2019 Great Composers International Competition in "Best Wieniawski Performance" (see Student Honors).
+Mr. Kaminsky's students have won the MFMC State of Missouri Concerto Competition in the High School Strings Division in 2019, 2018, 2017, 2015, 2014, 2011, 2010, 2009, 2008, and 2007.
+In 2014 ASTA recognized Mr. Kaminsky as the "Missouri Artist String Teacher of the Year."

 Joseph Kaminsky has the rare combination of teaching skills that creatively motivate the youngest 3-yr-old beginners to put forth their best efforts while he is also able to challenge the most advanced students with professional aspirations to gain admittance into top music schools such as Julliard, Cleveland Institute, Oberlin, Vanderbilt, Northwestern University, and SMU.
 Mr. Kaminsky's uncanny rapport with young children stems from what University of Northern Iowa violin teacher Theresa Fetter calls his "remarkable ability to see the world through a child's eyes."
 This special rapport motivates young children to put forth their best efforts, often resulting in substantial early progress.